1860 civil conflict in Mount Lebanon and Damascus: Local impact

 After the riots, the Christian quarter of Damascus was completely destroyed.
 All inhabitants had either died or fled from the violence towards the city's citadel.
 The atmosphere in the city remained tense for weeks after the riots and even after most of the Christian inhabitants had fled to Beirut.
 Fuad Pasha, after arriving in the city, immediately decided to punish the Druzes for the committed violence in the hopes of restoring order to the city.

-He quickly had 110 Druze men executed for their role in the riots.
+Fuad oversaw two parallel proceedings: an Ottoman court-martial and an international tribunal (which included Lord Dufferin) charged with investigating "the origin and causes of the events" and punishing "the chiefs of the insurrection".
+Druze notables such as Sa'id Jumblatt and Husayn Talhuq were tried under articles of the 1858 Ottoman penal code and sentenced to death for having "put himself in a state of rebellion" against the Ottoman state during the Mount Lebanon war, rather than for the Damascus events specifically.
+Separately, in Damascus, Ottoman and European sources record roughly 357 executions of men accused of participating in the riots there.

 The regime of punishment held on for weeks after the riots, until late August.
 The swift punishment by Fuad Pasha ensured that he was praised even by his harshest European critics for his role in the restoration of order in Damascus.
 The year after the riots the Ottoman government tried to compensate the victims of the riots.
 An unexpected consequence of the riots was the increase in historical documentation about Damascus and the violence.
 To the residents of Damascus, the violence made such an impact that they started documenting the violence en masse.
 Mostly Christian, but some Muslim, accounts survived the war.
 Mikhail Mishaqa wrote his account of the events, which eventually resulted in him writing a historical work on Syria in the 18th and 19th century.
 He had experienced the violence himself as he was attacked by an angry mob.